hpi-sam/ask-your-repository-api/README.md

 # Start service
 - Run: `poetry run flask run`

-## Docu
+## Documentation

-You can find further documentation in the [wiki](https://github.com/hpi-sam/ask-your-repository-api/wiki).
+Further documentation can be found in the [wiki](https://github.com/hpi-sam/ask-your-repository-api/wiki).

 ## License
 This project is licensed under the terms of the MIT license.